Steffi Graf's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Steffi Graf.

-Steffi Graf, a German former professional tennis player, is widely considered one of the greatest of all time.
-She holds the record for the most weeks ranked world No. 1 by the WTA (377) and finished as the year-end No. 1 a record eight times.
-Graf won 107 singles titles, including 22 major singles titles, the second-most in the Open Era and third-most overall.
-Notably, she is the only tennis player, male or female, to achieve a quadruple career Grand Slam, winning each major singles tournament at least four times.
+Steffi Graf, a German former professional tennis player, holds the record for the most weeks ranked world No. 1 by the WTA (377) and year-end No. 1 finishes (8).
+She claimed 107 singles titles on the WTA Tour, including 22 major women's singles titles, the second-most in the Open Era and third-most of all time.
+Graf is the only tennis player, male or female, to achieve a quadruple career Grand Slam, winning each major singles tournament at least four times.

-Since 1911, the 1988 French Open final where Graf defeated Natasha Zvereva 6-0, 6-0, was the only double bagel in a Major final.
+Since 1911, Graf's 1988 win against Natasha Zvereva was the only double bagel in a Major final

 1953: Maureen Connolly Brinker's Grand Slam

-In 1953, Maureen Connolly Brinker previously achieved the Grand Slam before Steffi Graf.
+In 1953, Maureen Connolly Brinker previously performed the feat of winning the Grand Slam.

 1970: Margaret Court's Grand Slam